quanteda/quanteda/.github/ISSUE_TEMPLATE/bug_report.md

 **System information**
 Please run `sessionInfo()` and paste the output.
 ```
 # paste here #
 ```

 **Additional info**
-Please add any other information about the issue here.
+Please add any other information about the issue.